ADS Building & Remodeling

 What works

 • Conversion tracking first, everything else second.
 Before changing a campaign, fix the measurement.
-GA4 Key Events + Google Ads imports + call tracking.
+GA4 Key Events + Google Ads imports.
 Without this, optimization is theatre.

 • Google Local Services Ads (LSA).
 Pay per lead, not per click.
 Top of Google.
 Google-vetted badge.
 For home services in Chicagoland, LSA typically delivers leads at $40-80 vs. $300+ for Search Ads.